neo557/OWL-Engine-Object-World-Logic-Engine-/README.md

 It provides a simple and intuitive environment for creating, selecting, moving, and managing objects inside a 3D grid-based world.
 The project focuses on clarity, modularity, and extendability, making it suitable for prototyping logic-based world systems.

+The OWL Engine is designed to “handle logical 3D world manipulation with a minimal structure.”

+- Separation of Concerns: Clear separation of WorldController, SelectionManager, and Renderer

+- Unified Transform Pipeline: Consistent processing of Scale → Rotate → Translate

+- Elimination of Side Effects: Designed so that transforms are not altered during highlighting

+- Ease of Debugging: A structure that makes it easy to track state transitions

+- Translated with DeepL.com (free version)

 ---
 ## 未実装機能（追加予定）
 - light block